 Pricing Your Home to Sell: Attracting the Right Buyers

-A home pricing strategy is the deliberate approach you use to set an asking price that attracts qualified buyers at the strongest achievable price.
-It goes beyond picking a number, it accounts for market conditions, buyer psychology, and comparable sales to position your property competitively.
-Getting it right is central to selling your home without unnecessary delays or underperforming offers.
+A home pricing strategy is the deliberate approach you take to set an asking price that draws qualified buyers at the strongest achievable figure.
+It's more than picking a number.
+It factors in market conditions, buyer psychology, and comparable sales to position your property, and it starts attracting buyers who are ready to make an offer from day one.
+Getting it right is central to selling without long delays or weak offers.

 Key takeaways